 The APA's Ethical Principles of Psychologists and Code of Conduct (also known as the APA Ethics Code) was first published in 1953 and has been revised several times since then, most recently in 2002.
 It includes about 150 specific ethical standards that psychologists and their students are expected to follow.
 Much of the APA Ethics Code concerns the clinical practice of psychology-advertising one's services, setting and collecting fees, having personal relationships with clients, and so on.
 For our purposes, the most relevant part is Standard 8: Research and Publication.
-Although Standard 8 is reproduced here in its entirety, we should consider some of its most important aspects-informed consent, deception, debriefing, the use of nonhuman animal subjects, and scholarly integrity-in more detail.
+The APA also oversees research on nonhuman animal participants, but the TCPS 2 does not.
+In Canada, research on animals is overseen by the Canadian Council on Animal Care.
+We should consider some of the most important aspects that are common to both TCPS 2 and the APA-informed consent, deception, debriefing, and scholarly integrity-in more detail.